-- (1) Countercyclical buffer at 2bp at end-March 2022 for both CA Group and CASA.
-Based on the information available to date, and in particular taking into account the rise in French countercyclical buffer rate to 0.5% from April 2023, CA Group and CASA's countercyclical buffer would amount, everything being equal, to 38bp and 32bp respectively at end-June 2023. - (2) Credit Agricole Group shall meet at all times the following TLAC requirements: 18% of risk-weighted assets, with a combined buffer requirement (CBR) stacking on top of that level according to CRD5 (including a 2.5% capital conservation buffer, a 1% G-SIB buffer and a countercyclical capital buffer); and 6.75% of leverage risk exposure (LRE). - (3) TLAC ratio expressed in LRE takes into account the ECB decision of 18/06/2021 declaring exceptional circumstances and therefore allowing the neutralisation of certain Central Bank exposures from the leverage ratio until 1/04/2022.
-The TLAC ratio would have reached 7.5% without taking into account the exclusion of Central Bank exposures.
+(1) Countercyclical buffer at 3bp at end-June 2022 for CA Group and 2bp for CASA.
+Based on the information available to date, and in particular taking into account the rise in French countercyclical buffer rate to 0.5% from April 2023, CA Group and CASA's countercyclical buffer would amount, everything being equal, to 39bp and 33bp respectively at end-June 2023.

+(2) Credit Agricole Group shall meet at all times the following TLAC requirements: 18% of risk-weighted assets, with a combined buffer requirement (CBR) stacking on top of that level according to CRD5 (including a 2.5% capital conservation buffer, a 1% G-SIB buffer and a countercyclical capital buffer); and 6.75% of leverage risk exposure (LRE).